-ESTIMATED BENEFIT RECEIPT RATES IN FY 2015
+ESTIMATED BENEFIT RECEIPT RATES IN FY 2016

-The benefit receipt rates presented in this report are calculated by dividing benefits received by participating individuals or households by potential benefits to eligible individuals or households, respectively.
-Because individuals and households eligible for larger benefits tend to participate in SNAP at higher rates than those eligible for smaller benefits, benefit receipt rates are higher than individual or household participation rates (Tables 4 and 5).
-Among age groups, elderly individuals had the lowest individual or prorated benefit receipt rate (56 percent), although elderly individuals living alone had a much higher benefit receipt rate (79 percent) than those living with others (29 percent).
-Among non-elderly adults, those who were not employed had a higher benefit receipt rate than those who were employed.
+We calculated the benefit receipt rates presented in this report by dividing benefits received by participating individuals or households by potential benefits to eligible individuals or households, respectively.
+Because individuals eligible for larger benefits tend to participate in SNAP at higher rates than those eligible for smaller benefits, prorated benefit receipt rates are higher than individual participation rates (Table 4).
+Among age groups, elderly individuals had the lowest individual or prorated benefit receipt rate (59 percent), although elderly individuals living alone had a much higher benefit receipt rate (82 percent) than those living with others (29 percent).
+Among non-elderly adults, those not employed had a higher benefit receipt rate than those who were employed.

-Households with elderly members and those with household incomes between 101 and 130 percent of the poverty line had among the lowest benefit receipt rates (49 percent and 53 percent, respectively) (Figure 4).
-Households with earnings received about 90 percent of the benefits for which they were eligible; those with TANF received about 82 percent.
+Households with elderly members and those with household incomes between 101 and 130 percent of poverty had among the lowest benefit receipt rates (51 percent and 57 percent, respectively) (Table 5 and Figure 4).
+Households with earnings received approximately 95 percent of the benefits for which they were eligible; those receiving Social Security benefits got approximately 87 percent.
+Although benefit receipt rates tend to be higher than household participation rates, this was not always the case in FY 2016.
+Households with non-elderly adults with disabilities or TANF recipients had lower benefit receipt rates (82 percent and 75 percent, respectively) than household participation rates (93 percent and 81 percent, respectively).